 - Clinically there may be some cases where more or less collagen is recommended by your practitioner, or other cases where you may be advised not to take collagen for your leaky gut.

-If traditional collagen peptides aren’t in alignment for you, make sure to check out the following articles which share some alternative options for nourishing and supporting your leaky gut:
+If traditional collagen peptides aren’t in alignment for you, make sure to check out the following resources which share some alternative options for nourishing and supporting your leaky gut:

 - Gut-Healing Tea